kaiser1711/Subnanosecond-Fluctuations-in-Low-Barrier-Nanomagnets/README.md

 # Subnanosecond-Fluctuations-in-Low-Barrier-Nanomagnets

 This repository reproduces the numerical results of the publication: Kaiser et al., "Subnanosecond fluctuations in low-barrier nanomagnets."
 Physical Review Applied 12, no. 5 (2019): 054056.
 The python notebook solves the stochastic Landau–Lifshitz–Gilbert (sLLG) equation for easy plane magnets numerically.
-It computes the autocorrelation and the ensemble average and compares them to the analytical formulas that were derived in the paper.
+It computes the autocorrelation and the ensemble averages and compares them to the analytical formulas that were derived in the paper.
+The results are significant for the usage of nanomagnets for the generation of random numbers and the application in probabilistic computing.

 ### To do (left as an exercise):
 Solve the sLLG equation for low-barrier AFM as done in the paper.